What are the most common causes of Truck accident?

 Truck accidents typically result in very serious injuries, which oftentimes include fractures, and both spinal cord and head injuries.
 Occasionally, with truck crashes, there are vehicle or truck fires that result in burn injuries.

-Our firm will fully evaluate all the serious injuries that are caused in a truck crash and obtain fair compensation for the pain and suffering, medical expenses, loss of earnings, future earning capacity, and future pain and suffering.
+Our truck accident law firm will fully evaluate all the serious injuries that are caused in a truck crash and obtain fair compensation for the pain and suffering, medical expenses, loss of earnings, future earning capacity, and future pain and suffering.

 Should you call the police?